-The Council have pleasure in presenting the first Statement of Service Performance for the Society.
+The Council have pleasure in presenting the second Statement of Service Performance for the Society.
 The Society has an object specified in the Royal Society of New Zealand Act as follows - the advancement and promotion in New Zealand of science, technology, and the humanities.
-For the purposes of this object there are six functions:

-- (a) to foster in the New Zealand community a culture that supports science, technology, and the humanities, including (without limitation)- - (i) the promotion of public awareness, knowledge, and understanding of science, technology, and the humanities: and - (ii) the advancement of science and technology education: - (b) to encourage, promote, and recognise excellence in science, technology, and the humanities: - (c) to provide infrastructure and other support for the professional needs and development of scientists, technologists, and humanities scholars: - (d) to establish and administer for members a code of professional standards and ethics in science, technology, and the humanities: - (e) to provide expert advice on important public issues to the Government and the community: - (f) to do all other lawful things that the Council considers conducive to the advancement and promotion in New Zealand of science, technology, and the humanities.

-The following performance measures contribute to the achievement of the Society's object through delivering specific functions.
-The Society also publishes an annual review of its work and important events, which can be found here: Society Annual Reviews on website 2023 \$000's 2022 \$000's Encourage, promote and recognise excellence in science, technology & humanities Elect new Fellows who have achieved distinction in research or the advancement of science, technology & humanities - Number of new Fellows elected 34 23 Promote and recognise excellence through Research Honours awards evenings - Number and locations of Research Honours awards evenings # 3 llington, Dunedin N/A - Number of medals and awards presented at Research Honours events 27 21 Provide infrastructure and support for the professional needs and development of science, technology & humanities scholars Provide Journal publishing for science, technology & humanities scholars - Number of Journal titles regularly published 8 8 - Total number of papers accepted for publication in Journals 272 296 Provide research funding services for science, technology & humanities scholars - Number of new research funding contracts awarded 191 200 - Value of new research funding contracts awarded (excl.
-GST) \$93 million \$107 million
+For the purposes of this object there are six functions: (a) to foster in the New Zealand community a culture that supports science, technology, and the humanities, including (without limitation)- (i) the promotion of public awareness, knowledge, and understanding of science, technology, and the humanities; and (ii) the advancement of science and technology education: (b) to encourage, promote, and recognise excellence in science, technology, and the humanities: (c) to provide infrastructure and other support for the professional needs and development of scientists, technologists, and humanities scholars: (d) to establish and administer for members a code of professional standards and ethics in science, technology, and the humanities: (e) to provide expert advice on important public issues to the Government and the community: (f) to do all other lawful things that the Council considers conducive to the advancement and promotion in New Zealand of science, technology, and the humanities.
+The following performance measures contribute to the achievement of the Society's object through 2024 2023 delivering specific functions.
+The Society also publishes an annual review of its work and important events, which can be found here: 2024 The society also publishes an annual review of its work and important events, which can be round here.
+Society Annual Reviews on website Encourage, promote and recognise excellence in science, technology & humanities Elect new Fellows who have achieved distinction in research or the advancement of science, technology & humanities 24 - Number of new Fellows elected 22 34 Promote and recognise excellence through Research Honours awards evenings - Number and locations of Research Honours awards evenings 3 3 Auckland, Welling and the second se Hamilton, Wellington, Dunedin Number of medals and awards presented at Research Honours events 19 27 Provide infrastructure and support for the professional needs and development of science, technology & humanities scholars Provide Journal publishing for science, technology & humanities scholars - Number of Journal titles regularly published 8 8 - Total number of papers accepted for publication in Journals 405 272 Provide research funding services for science, technology & humanities scholars Number of new research funding contracts awarded 212 191 - Value of new research funding contracts awarded (excl.
+GST) \$116 million \$93 million Contracts awarded as part of Marsden Fund, Catalyst, Rutherford Discovery Fellowships, James Cook